zuhairaziz95/zuhairesume/README.md

 ### Creating simple resume website

 - Using python django module, managed to create easy and comprehesive resume.
+  - Create template and view
+  - Render the template and adding staticfiles(images/link)
 - Edited it using HTML and CSS
+  - Styling page using Bootstrap example website